Nathan Arrington Associate Professor

-Arrington is currently working on three research projects.
+Arrington is currently working on two research projects.
 The first examines the contexts, motivations, and implications of Greek relations with the Near East in the Iron Age, with a particular interest in the role of the non-elite and in developing new models for the contextual interpretation of style.
 The second, based on his excavation and survey work, examines settlement and trade networks in Thrace, and investigates the changing form and function of trading ports (emporia) in the ancient Mediterranean, the phenomenon of Greek-Thracian interaction in the northern Aegean, and the relationship between urban centers and their hinterlands.

 “Molyvoti, Thrace, Archaeological Project: 2013 Preliminary Report,” Hesperia 85 (2016).